jesscancode/ai-product-framework/README.md

 ## The enforcement spine

-The review's core verdict: the framework's design is sound, but it lacks the enforcement that stops it degrading when agents or humans take shortcuts.
-These patterns run across every layer as deterministic code, not prompts.
+A sound design still degrades when agents or humans take shortcuts, unless something holds it in place.
+That is the enforcement spine: patterns that run across every layer as deterministic code, not prompts.
 They are set out in full in the [transferable rules](./agentic-design-patterns/transferrable_rules.md) — the enforcement architecture and the order to build it in — which pair with the broader [design pattern library](./agentic-design-patterns/design-patterns.md): the patterns name what is possible, the rules say what to enforce.

 ```mermaid
 flowchart TB